AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-34/acsd-51739-error-on-requesting-structure-id-in-company-team-graphql-request.md

     }
     ```

-1. Check GraphQL response.
+1. Check the GraphQL response.

 <u>Expected results</u>:

-No errors, all requested data should be present in GraphQL response.
+No errors are returned, and all requested data are present in the GraphQL response.

 <u>Actual results</u>:

-* Response contains "Internal server error"
+* Response contains an *Internal server error*.
-* var/log/exception.log contains:
+* `var/log/exception.log` contains:

     ```GraphQL
     report.ERROR: Cannot return null for non-nullable field "CompanyTeam.structure_id"